xavierfiechter/bitcoin-intro/README.md

 4. Find the Withdraw Bitcoin button, specify an amount and paste your first bitcoin address from Step 1.
 5. Wait for the funds to appear in green wallet (< 24 hrs).

-##### EUR (Bittr - 1.5% Fee)
-0. Check bittr on <a href="https://www.trustpilot.com/review/getbittr.com" target="_blank">Trustpilot</a>
-1. Go to <a href="https://getbittr.com/save-bitcoin" target="_blank">Bittr</a>.
-2. Enter your email & phone number
-3. Paste your first bitcoin address from Step 1
-4. Copy the reference and send 25 EUR from your personal bank account to the bank details provided via SEPA
-5. Wait for the funds to appear in green wallet (< 24 hrs).

 ##### CAD (BullBitcoin - 0.25% Fee)
 0. Check BullBitcoin on <a href="https://www.trustpilot.com/review/bullbitcoin.com" target="_blank">Trustpilot
 1. Go to <a href="https://bullbitcoin.com/fund-your-account" target="_blank">Bull Bitcoin</a>.